 Are we alone in the universe?
 Dawn Gelino is an astrophysicist for NASA, exploring the diversity and habitability of exoplanets through a multi-disciplinary approach.

-Scientific evidence shows that in approximately 100 000 years, planet Earth will no longer be habitable.
+Scientific evidence shows that in approximately in a few billion years, planet Earth will no longer be habitable.
 But will the end of life on Earth be the end of life in the universe?
 Or will alien planets carry on the torch of consciousness?

 These are some of the questions that Dawn Gelino and her colleagues are tackling.